 Of course, you MUST use the Facebook pixel to track conversions.
-I don’t really care whether you use Custom Conversions, Standard Events or both, but you need to use at least one of them.
+I don’t really care whether you use Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads., Standard Events or both, but you need to use at least one of them.

 No, Google Analytics is not enough.
 If you base your results on Google Analytics only, you can’t rely on Facebook referral data.
 Understand that a conversion doesn’t only result from direct traffic.

 Those who rely on Google Analytics likely don’t realize this.
-When Facebook reports a conversion, it could be anyone who saw your ad (didn’t click) and converted within a day or clicked your ad and converted within 28 days.
+When Facebook reports a conversion, it could be anyone who saw your ad (didn’t click) and converted within a day or clicked your ad and converted within 7 days (previously 28).

 The most common example is that someone clicks your ad and visits your landing page.
 They don’t convert that minute.
 But maybe they come back later that day.
 Google Analytics won’t give Facebook credit for that.
 But they should.